 In the highest half of candidates, prospective students who submit an ACT composite of 26 or higher should fall, and those with a 29 or higher have excellent odds.

 Regarding ACT composite average scores, the school ranks third in Utah.

 As 83 percent of applicants submit their ACT scores to the University of Utah, doing well on the test is crucial.

 What are the Admission Requirements for the University of Utah?

 The University of Utah has a difficult admissions procedure that admits less than two-thirds of applicants.

-You stand a good chance of getting accepted if your GPA and test results are within the school’s average limits.
+If your GPA and test results are within the school’s average limits, you have a good chance of getting accepted.